Why It Makes Sense To Invest In Consumer Businesses

 How consumer startups can navigate investor skepticism

 So, what does all this mean if you’re a consumer startup or thinking about starting up?
-First of all, know that you’re universe of potential investors is (currently) relatively limited compared with your B2B peers.
+First of all, know that your universe of potential investors is (currently) relatively limited compared with your B2B peers.
 Know too that investors may all have been stung once or more by being involved in a consumer startups that perished at the hands of high-and-rising acquisition costs and generally weak economics.

 Knowing these things gives you a clear recommendation if you want to take your business down the venture route.
 Those consumer businesses who are succeeding (in the funding markets, at least) are those with good answers to the fundamental economics question without compromising on growth.

 We’ve seen AllPlants do well at the early stage here in the UK as they take advantage of changing consumer tastes and preferences (veg/vegan = growth) while operating a high quality income model (subscription = economics).
 Lemonade in the US has popularised a tech-enabled-mutual insurance model.
 They’ve taken advantage of a general dissatisfaction with incumbent financials, have in-built virality with the mutual model all the while operating in an arena with huge LTVs.